 Making music can also be therapeutic.
 Singing a tune or playing a duet on the piano or drums can be great for bonding.
 Playing an instrument or learning a sheet of music will also require their brain to work quickly and increase their cognitive capabilities.
 Music can also connect seniors with young grandkids.
 By performing a number together for the family, they will not only bond and have fun, the senior will have a huge increase in self-esteem and purpose.
 Tying their favorite songs with daunting tasks can also help motivate them.
 If they are having trouble moving from one room to the other, turn on an upbeat song, and watch how driven they become.

 Eye sight tends to decline as we age.
-Music is a great complement, and with sound we are also able to bring back a senior’s eyes, i.e. audiobooks are becoming more affordable and available today.
+Music is a great complement, and with sound we are also able to bring back a senior’s eyes, i.e. audiobooks are becoming more affordable and available as homecare solutions.
 Focusing on the fine details of a novel can be difficult, but now seniors are able to hear all their favorite stories.

 The Comfort Keepers® in Bethel Park, PA, are here to help you bring the joy back to in home care for seniors.
 To learn more about how music helps dementia patients, visit our website or feel free to contact us today.

 Comfort Keepers of Pittsburgh and South Hills, PA provides in home care and senior care services in the following cities: